TrustTheVote-Project/VTP-web-client/docs/ProjectPlan.md

 The four major milestones are:

-1. Create just the controls and UI without dealing with any JSON data - just get the basic html/css/JS UI controls for the five web pages (see below) working.
+1. Create just the controls and UI capability without dealing with any JSON data - just get the basic html/css/JS UI controls working in test cases.
+Milestone 1 is basically about coming up to some effective degree with html/css/js and hence is only one effort week.

-2. Add JSON decoding support and integrate with static JSON data.
-This includes reading and sending (static) JSON to a stubbed out backend.
+2. Create the 6 html pages using static JSON data.
+This includes reading and sending static JSON to the screen/console.
+Milestone 2 frames out the basic UX flows of the demo sans web-api interactions.

-3. Plug in the web-api and use actual live JSON data from the web-api
+3. Plug in the web-api and use actual live JSON data from the web-api.
+Milestone 3 integrates the milestone 2 flows with the backend (python code).

-4. Full end-to-end testing of the demo
+4. Full end-to-end testing of the demo.
+Allow for re-designing UX/UI stories/flows as time permits.

 #### 4. Timeline